Point72/csp/docs/wiki/how-tos/Write-IO-Adapters.md

         super().__init__()
 ```

 Similarly, the adapter manager will multiplex the output adapter streams, in this case combining them into streams of print statements.
 And similar to the input adapter, the output adapter does relatively little more than letting the adapter manager know that it has work available, using its triggered `on_tick` method to call the adapter manager's `_on_tick` method.

 ```
 class MyOutputAdapterImpl(OutputAdapter):
-    '''Similarly, our output adpter is simple as well, defering its functionality to the manager
+    '''Similarly, our output adapter is simple as well, deferring its functionality to the manager
     '''
     def __init__(self, manager, symbol):